-In order to ensure a minimal impact of missing data treatment on the results of parameter estimation (method of moments estimation) and/or simulation runs, the calculation of the target statistics used for these procedures is restricted to non-missing data.
+In order to ensure a minimal impact of missing data treatment on the results of parameter estimation (method of moments estimation) and/or simulation runs, the calculation of the target statistics used for these procedures uses only non-missing data.
 When for an actor in a given period, any variable is missing that is required for calculating a contribution to such a statistic, this actor in this period does not contribute to the statistic in question.
-For network and dependent action variables, an actor must provide valid data both at the beginning and at the end of a period for being counted in the respective target statistics.
+For network and dependent action variables, the tie variable or the actor variable, respectively, must provide valid data both at the beginning and at the end of a period for being counted in the respective target statistics.